yaacovCR/apollo-stitcher/tutorials/Motivating Example.md

 const user = await context.dataSources.db
   .from(info)
-  .transform({
-    selectionSet: addPassword
+  .transform({ selectionSet: addPassword }) .delegateToInsertUser({
-  })
-  .delegateToInsertUser({
     email: lowerCaseEmail,
     password: hashedPassword
   });
 ```

-The `selectionSet` tagged string literal with its `PreStitch` pseudo-fragment provides a simple abstraction for adding and wrapping fields.
+The `selectionSet` tagged string literal with its `PreStitch` pseudo-fragment, used twice as above provides a simple abstraction for extracting, adding and wrapping fields, allowing combination of a password check and return of the logged in user details.

+See sample repository [yaacovCR/nextjs-graphql-starter](https://github.com/yaacovCR/nextjs-graphql-starter) for greater details.